TashfeenRao/react-bookstore/README.md

 ## Key Features

-* User can add new book to library
+* User can add a new book to the library
-* User can remove book from library
+* User can remove the book from the library
 * User can filter boos from library

 ## How To Use